Somsubhra Nath

 My ongoing research areas of interests are as follows:

-Chromosomal instability often culminates in aneuploidy, a hallmark of cancer.
+In this search, we have found a crosstalk between hormone receptor status and aneuploidy in breast cancer.
 Aneuploidy in breast cancer is a frequent phenomenon and it varies among breast cancer subtypes.
-Maintenance of the ploidy status depends largely on the fidelity of chromosomal division during mitosis.
-This fidelity is monitored by the spindle assembly checkpoint (SAC).
+Maintenance of the ploidy status largely depends largely on a cell surveillance mechanism during cell division, namely spindle assembly checkpoint (SAC).
 However, the efficiency of SAC among breast cancer subtypes remains largely unknown.
-Therefore, we aim to evaluate i) the functioning of SAC among breast cancer subtypes and its relation to chromosomal instability, ii) the molecular crosstalk between hormone receptors and SAC in breast cancer, and, iii) the diagnostic potential of aneuploidy in breast cancer, with an emphasis of a hormone-receptor-degrading-protein, CUEDC2.
+In our ongoing studies, we are exploring i) the molecular crosstalk between hormone receptors and SAC and, ii) its relevance on aneuploidy in breast cancer.

 The hematopoietic stem cell disorder CML is characterized by the presence of Philadelphia chromosome.
 This occurs through a reciprocal translocation generating BCR-ABL1 oncoprotein.
 Front-line (Imatinib) therapy directed against BCR-ABL1 tyrosine kinase activity showed a paradigm shift in CML management.
 However, resistance to front-line TKI is often encountered and mutations in the BCR-ABL1 kinase domain (KD) have been detected as a major determinant of this resistance.
 Indeed, a significant proportion of resistant cohorts do not show any candidate KD mutations and the resistance mechanism remains here mostly unresolved.
 Through our study, we explore molecular mechanism of TKI resistance in this pool.